What are Roth IRA taxes & how do they work?

 You’ll also have to report any Roth conversions you make.
 A Roth conversion is when you convert pre-tax dollars to Roth dollars.
 All money you convert that you haven’t already paid taxes on will be subject to income taxes.

-When in doubt about whether something needs to be reported, consult an accountant.
+When in doubt about whether something needs to be reported, consult a tax professional.
 The last thing you want is to neglect to report something you should have and then be in trouble with the IRS.

 The bottom line

 A Roth IRA is one of the most popular retirement savings tools available, and it’s easy to see why.
-This account offers powerful tax benefits that include tax-free investment growth, tax-free retirement income, and no required minimum distributions.
+This account offers powerful tax benefits, including tax-free investment growth, tax-free retirement income, and no required minimum distributions.

 Roth IRAs aren’t right for everyone, especially high earners looking to reduce their tax liability as much as possible today.
 However, there’s a place for a Roth IRA in many people’s retirement savings strategies, and it’s worth considering how one might fit into yours.